DavidBanksNZ/simple-diagram-js/docs.md

 When you include the *SimpleDiagram.js* library in a webpage, a constructor function called `SimpleDiagram` will be exposed on the global window object.

-**Note:** All row and column numbers in this library are 1-based, not 0-based.
+**Note**: All row and column numbers in this library are 1-based, not 0-based.
 Position a node at row 1, column 1 to insert it into the top-left cell.